bramstroker/homeassistant-powercalc/README.md

 ## Installation

+### HACS
+This integration is part of the default HACS repository.
+Just click "Explore and add repository" to install

+### Manual
 Copy `custom_components/powercalc` into your Home Assistant `config` directory.

-HACS support is coming soon.

 ## Calculation modes